 Injured On The Job Documentation Checklist

-Most people who are injured on the job and report the injury have suffered a more severe injury.
-However, you should document ALL your injuries when filing your workers compensation claim.
+Most people who are injured on the job and report the injury have likely suffered a more severe injury.
+However, you should document ALL of your injuries when filing your workers compensation claim.
 When you consult with your lawyer, having a list of each time you suffered a work injury is the best way to ensure you receive coverage.
 That way there is an understanding of the workplace conditions.

 Even if you were not seriously injured on the job (i.e. broken arm), small bumps and bruises may still hurt you later on.
-It may take days before your feel hurt or pain.
+It may take days before the pain becomes difficult to manage.
 Your injury could worsen and you may need to see a doctor.
-These are all details that matter in the grand scheme of a claim and can impact the decision in a work injury claim, especially if a compensation claim is denied.
-Having all your details in order will ensure a greater likelihood that you are compensated for the work injury.
+These are all details that matter in the grand scheme of an injury compensation claim and can impact the decision in a work injury claim.
+This is especially true if a compensation claim is denied.
+Having all your details in order will ensure a greater likelihood that you get the proper compensation for the work injury.

 Work Injury Notes for Your Lawyer

-Cases of personal work injury often do not immediately go to trial.
+Most of the time work injury cases do not immediately go to trial.
 This means there is an opportunity to wait and properly line up all the details.
 It also means that you are further past the time you got injured on the job.
 So you may not remember the pain you were in.
 Which means you should document it as you go.
 Instead of trying to remember the past.
 Documenting your daily aches and pains is a great way to collect evidence from when you were injured on the job.
 And it shows a preparedness that can ultimately win you your case.
 Your documentation will show the court how your injuries have negatively affected your everyday life.
 This proper documentation strengthens your work injury case..

 - Describe in detail how you got injured.
 If you hurt your head, for example, write about how you exactly hurt your head.
 This will give important insight into the safety conditions present at your work.